kristijorgji/goseeder/README.md

 go run main.go --gseed --gsenv=test
 ```

+This will run only the tests registered for the env `test`, all other seeds will get ignored (also those without environment known as `common` seeds))

 ### 4. Run Seeds By Name

 When we register a seed like shown in step 2, the seed name is the same as the function name, so our seed is called `categoriesSeeder` because that is the name of the function we register below